eyereece/eyereece/README.md

 ![TensorFlow](https://img.shields.io/badge/-TensorFlow-000?&logo=TensorFlow)
 ![SQL](https://img.shields.io/badge/-SQL-000?&logo=MySQL)

-## 💻 Current Projects
+## 💻 Latest Projects
 🛍️ <a href="https://github.com/eyereece/fashion-recommender-cv">Fashion Recommender System</a>, a system that detects fashion objects and learns image representations through Neural Networks.
-It also utilizes ANN similarity search index to retrieve and rank these image representations. <b><i>in progress </i></b>
+It also utilizes ANN similarity search index to retrieve and rank these image representations.
 * Models used: YOLOv5, Convolutional Autoencoder
 * ANN index: FAISS Flat Index

-👁 <a href="https://github.com/eyereece/yolo-object-detection-fashion">Object Detection model on fashion images</a>, A model that detects and identifies fashion objects in images and provides bounding box coordinates for each identified fashion class.
+* <a href="https://github.com/eyereece/yolo-object-detection-fashion">Object Detection Model Repo</a>, the object detection model was used to detect fashion objects and obtain bounding box coordinates
-* The current model attained a +4.1% mAP score improvement over the baseline
+* <a href="https://github.com/eyereece/visual-search-with-image-embedding">Embedding Model Repo</a>, the model then obtain a 512-dimensional embedding of each detected fashion objects with an embedding model, and utilized an ANN algorithm to find the top-k similar images based on their vector embeddings

 📑  <a href="https://github.com/eyereece/deep-learning-notebooks/tree/main">Deep Learning Notebooks</a>